Fulton Center: Fulton Building

 The main building for the Fulton Center project, referred to as the Fulton Building by the MTA in its Requests for Proposals in August 2012, is a three-story building clad in glass, with an oculus atop that draws natural light into the main building and the uptown platform of the Lexington Avenue Line station.
 It is designed by Nicholas Grimshaw and James Carpenter Design Associates.
 Its construction replaced four buildings along the eastern side of Broadway, which were demolished during 2007.

 The Fulton Building was nearly canceled in 2009 due to increasing costs, but was restored after $497 million in stimulus funding was allocated toward the Fulton Street Transit Center.
 The foundations of the main transit complex was completed in August 2010.
 Full scale superstructure work on the main building began in January 2011, and steel work concluded in October 2011.
 In November 2014, the Fulton Building opened to the public.

 Sky Reflector-Net

-Sky Reflector-Net, which was commissioned by the MTA Arts & Design (the art program of the MTA), was installed in 2014 in the Fulton Center transit hub.
+Sky Reflector-Net, which was commissioned as part of MTA Arts & Design program, was installed in 2014 in the Fulton Center transit hub.
 Located at the center of the oculus, the Sky Reflector-Net uses hundreds of aluminum mirrors to provide natural sunlight from a 53 ft skylight to an underground area as much as four stories deep.
-This is the first intentional skylight in the New York City Subway system since the 1945 closure of the original City Hall station.
+The skylight contains 88 glass blades, which divert sunlight into the center of the building at certain times of the day throughout the year.
+The last intentional skylight in the New York City Subway system was in the original City Hall station, which closed in 1945.